make-all/mod_auth_openidc/README.md

 *The upstream software is open sourced by Ping Identity but not supported commercially as such.
-Any questions/issues should go to the Github issues tracker or the author [make-all@users.github.com](mailto:make-all@users.github.com) directly See also the DISCLAIMER file in this directory.*
+Any questions/issues should go to the Github issues tracker directly See also the DISCLAIMER file in this directory.*